helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 description: >-
   We are so very sorry to share that pioneering Hebrew Bible scholar and CLBSJ co-founder Norman Gottwald passed away on Friday, March 11, 2022.
+image_filename: Norman-May2021.jpg
+image_alt_text: 'Norman Gottwald reads from the Song of Deborah, May 2021'
 ---
 Dear friends, we are so very sorry to share that pioneering Hebrew Bible scholar and CLBSJ co-founder Norman Gottwald passed away on Friday, March 11, 2022.